softwaremill/realworld-tapir-zio/adr/00-packages.md

 ## Decision

-We will use onion architecture.
-We will separate application into layers.
-Layers will be represented by packages.
+We will divide application into layers represented by packages.

 We decided on the following layers:
 * app